 Human Rights Law Course overview

-How can human rights law be applied to suspected terrorists?
-How does freedom of expression concern articles that may appear obscene?
+How should human rights law apply to suspected terrorists?
+What does freedom of expression mean when published material may be considered obscene?

-When you study Human Rights Law by joining our introductory short course, you will discuss human rights and the rights and obligations of the state and individuals.
+Our introductory Human Rights Law short course explores these and other complex questions, helping you develop an understanding of fundamental human rights and the rights and obligations of states and individuals.

 Who is it for?